 “In 22 studies where CBD, CBG, or CBD in combination with THC were administered, a reduction in the levels of at least one inflammatory cytokine was observed, and in 24 studies, some improvements in disease or disability were apparent,” reads a 2021 systematic review about cannabinoids and inflammatory cytokines.

-The recent study exploring cannabinoid acids and COVID-19 may have not publicized a cure for coronavirus, but it did speak to the power of full-spectrum, plant-based remedies.
+The recent study exploring cannabinoid acids and COVID-19 may have not publicized a coronavirus cure, but it did speak to the power of full-spectrum, plant-based remedies.
 “The supplement, containing a complex extract of a plant, sometimes is better than monotherapy in the traditional drug approach, where you purify it and use only one compound at a time,” said van Breemen.

 Talk With a Holistic Doctor About COVID-19 & Cannabis